rusty-electron/ml_deployment/data-sources.md

     * Data Drift Detection: Yes, check [here](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-monitor-datasets?view=azureml-api-1&tabs=python)
   * BentoML: Yes, but there is a caveat.
 BentoML provides an unified interface for logging model metrics but their [blog article](https://bentoml.com/blog/a-guide-to-ml-monitoring-and-drift-detection) mentions that it relies on other open-source libraries for the feature of data drift detection.
 The documentation didn't mention any specific library for outlier detection.
   * Kubeflow: Yes, via Alibi-detect from Seldon Core, check [here](https://github.com/kubeflow/pipelines/blob/master/samples/contrib/e2e-outlier-drift-explainer/seldon/README.md)
-  * MLflow: Yes, via Kakapo, check [here](https://www.databricks.com/blog/2023/03/13/unsupervised-outlier-detection-databricks.html)
+  * MLflow: Yes, MLflow can be integrated with other libraries that can perform outlier detection.
   * RayServe: No, since it focuses on the scalable and efficient serving of machine learning models, check [here](https://docs.ray.io/en/latest/serve/index.html)
   * Seldon Core: Yes, check [here](https://docs.seldon.io/projects/seldon-core/en/latest/analytics/outlier_detection.html)
   * TensorFlow Serving: No, similar as RayServe, it focused on serving machine learning models efficiently and does not inherently include specific features for anomaly detection during deployment. it can include TensorFlow libraries to do anomaly detection. see [here](https://www.tensorflow.org/tfx/guide/serving)